 Estimated annual stipend: $45,000

-Business days are allotted for attending the required ASHP Midyear Clinical Meeting and Alcalde Southwest Leadership Conference, as well as other professional meetings.
+Residents will attend and present at the ASHP Midyear Clinical Meeting and Alcalde Southwest Leadership Conference.
+Opportunities to present at Coastal Bend Society of Health-System Pharmacists and other meetings will also be available, as well as other professional meetings.
 Partial funding for attending these meetings may be available through the Department of Pharmacy Services.

 - Infectious Disease

 - Advanced rotations in any core area may be developed based on resident interest

 - Ambulatory Care (Available through Affiliation with VA Texas Valley Coastal Bend Health System)

 - Psychiatry (Available through Affiliation with VA Texas Valley Coastal Bend Health System)

 - Other rotations (e.g. pediatrics, NICU) may be developed based on resident interest

 - Pharmacy Ground Rounds

 - Code Response (Residents will be trained in ACLS as part of their experience)